stenskjaer/lbp_print/README.md

 # Installation
 The script requires Python 3.6 installed in your system.
 If you are on a Mac OSX machine, and you use [Homebrew](https://brew.sh/), you can run `brew install python3`.
-If you do not use Homebrew, download the (latest official python distribution)[https://www.python.org/downloads/] and follow the instructions.
+If you do not use Homebrew, download the [latest official python distribution](https://www.python.org/downloads/) and follow the instructions.

 The simplest way to install it is via pypi:
 ```
-pip install lbp_print
+pip3 install lbp_print
 ```

 It will most likely throw an error that it cannot find a version satisfying